afcarl/scikit-learn-basics/README.md

 # scikit-learn-basics
-some popular basic Machine-Learning algorithms to get started for beginners implemented in Python using scikit learn library
+some popular Machine-Learning algorithms to get started for beginners, implemented in Python using scikit learn library